Dannnno/language-design/language-design.md

 This is perhaps my favorite quote of the entire reading.
 Having spent this past summer working with a horrible API (most modules were not documented, and only 23% of the examples worked (we checked)) I appreciate and understand this the most.
 Your API is how to get developers to use your project.
 If you make a large barrier to entry in the form of missing or bad documentation and examples, they will look elsewhere for their solutions.

+Meanwhile, bad examples are also indicative of other problems.
+To make a good language, you should have a good idea of how it should be used.
+Furthermore, it should be useful in the sense that "the way it should be used" should be *good*.
+If you find yourself writing poor examples, that may mean that the easiest thing to do in your framework is write bad code, and that you may not have put enough time into considering how you intend your work to be used.

 ---